doncandela/mgah/mgah.md

   - In the non-MPI experiments on the [PCs used for this document](#pcs) Numpy never used hyperthreading -- the number of threads reported by `threadcount.py` and the number of cores in use shown by the Ubuntu System Monitor never exceeded the number of physical cores, even though the System Monitor showed twice this number of CPU's.
 It may be possible to control this behavior using additonal **`OMP_...`** environment variables, as discussed [here](https://theartofhpc.com/pcse/omp-affinity.html); this was not tried.

-  - **Tradeoff with MPI.** If MPI is used, if the total number of cores available is limited, there may be a trade off between giving each MPI rank more cores (so NumPy can multithread) and running a program in more MPI ranks.
+  - **Tradeoff with MPI.** If MPI is used, and the total number of cores available is limited, there may be a trade off between giving each MPI rank more cores (so NumPy can multithread) and running a program in more MPI ranks.
 This is discussed further in [Hyperthreading and NumPy multithreading with MPI](#multithread-mpi) below.

 ## Part 1: MPI, GPU, and Apptainer on a Linux PC<a id="on-linux-pc"></a>